-- 2) The Member and the Member's Spouse have a history of involuntary infertility which may be demonstrated by a history of: - a) If the Member and the Member's Spouse are of the opposite sex, an inability to conceive after at least two (2) years of unprotected vaginal intercourse failing to result in pregnancy; or - b) If the Member and the Member's Spouse are of the same sex, six (6) attempts of artificial insemination over the course of two (2) years failing to result in pregnancy; or - 3) The infertility is associated with any of the following medical conditions: - a) Endometriosis; - b) Exposure in utero to diethylstilbestrol, commonly known as DES; - c) Blockage of, or surgical removal of, one or both fallopian tubes (lateral or bilateral salpingectomy); or - d) Abnormal male factors, including oligospermia, contributing to the infertility. - 4) The Member has been unable to attain a successful pregnancy through less costly infertility treatment for which coverage is available under this Agreement; and - 5) The in vitro fertilization procedures are performed at medical facilities that conform to applicable guidelines or minimum standards issued by the American College of Obstetricians and Gynecologists or the American Society for Reproductive Medicine. - 3.
+- 1) The unmarried Member has had three attempts of artificial insemination over the course of one year failing to result in pregnancy; or - 2) The infertility of the unmarried Member is associated with any of the following medical conditions: - a) Endometriosis;

+- b) Exposure in utero to diethylstilbestrol, commonly known as DES; - c) Blockage of, or surgical removal of, one or both fallopian tubes (lateral or bilateral salpingectomy); or - d) Abnormal male factors, including oligospermia, contributing to the infertility. - e) The Member has been unable to attain a successful pregnancy through less costly infertility treatment for which coverage is available under this Agreement; and - f) The in vitro fertilization procedures are performed at medical facilities that conform to applicable guidelines or minimum standards issued by the American College of Obstetricians and Gynecologists or the American Society for Reproductive Medicine. - 3.
 For a Member whose Spouse is of the opposite sex, any charges associated with the collection of the Member's Spouse's sperm will not be covered unless the Spouse is also a Member.
 For a Member whose Spouse is of the same sex, benefits will not be provided for costs incurred by the Member in obtaining donor sperm.